Dubai Sports Council Presents Chelsea Legend Drogba With ‘Medal Of First Line Of Defence’ - UrduPoint

 Dubai Sports Council Presents Chelsea Legend Drogba With ‘Medal Of First Line Of Defence’

-Drogba met HE Saeed Hareb in the presence of Nasser Aman Al Rahma, Assistant Secretary General of Dubai Sports Council, and the three discussed a number of projects and initiatives where the Ivorian is keen to collaborate with the Council and invest in Dubai’s growing sports sector.
+Drogba met Hareb in the presence of Nasser Aman Al Rahma, Assistant Secretary-General of the DSC, and the three discussed several projects and initiatives where the Ivorian is keen to collaborate with the Council and invest in Dubai’s growing sports sector.

-Welcoming the two-time African Football Player of the Year, HE Saeed Hareb said Dubai Sports Council is always keen to work with sportsmen from around the globe, past and present, for the benefit of sports in the UAE and Dubai, and will extend every kind of support for any of their projects or initiatives that meet the Council’s strategic objectives, as well as encourage them to invest in Dubai’s growing sports sector and become a part of the emirate’s sports family.
+Welcoming the two-time African Football Player of the Year, Hareb said the DSC is always keen to work with sportsmen from around the globe, past and present, for the benefit of sports in the UAE and Dubai, and will extend every kind of support for any of their projects or initiatives that meet the Council’s strategic objectives, as well as encourage them to invest in Dubai’s growing sports sector and become a part of the emirate’s sports family.

-Thanking HE Saeed Hareb and Nasser Aman al Rahma for the warm reception at the Council, Drogba, who toured every section of DSC and met the staff, and spent considerable time in the “Innovation Lab” playing table tennis, said: “I have been coming to Dubai since 2004-2005, and from that time I made a lot of friends who have also become family.
-There’s also the sports family and so it is important for me to come here to Dubai Sports Council and tell the Council that I am here as a sportsman, as someone who has a passion for activity.”
+Thanking Hareb and Nasser al Rahma for the warm reception at the Council, Drogba, who toured every section of DSC, met the staff and spent considerable time in the "Innovation Lab" playing table tennis, said, "I have been coming to Dubai since 2004-2005, and from that time I made a lot of friends who have also become family.
+There is also a sports family and so it is important for me to come here to the DSC and tell the Council that I am here as a sportsman, as someone who has a passion for activity."

 Considered one of Chelsea’s greatest, Drogba, who won four English Premier League titles and a Champions League crown in a decorated eight-year career with the London club, is looking for investment opportunities in Dubai.

-“First, it is a place I have been coming to since 2004, and second, the people here are really friendly and welcoming, and have even become my brothers.
-Also for the quality of life, for the kids, for the security and for the overall quality,” said Drogba, 42, who was the Man of Match in the 2012 Champions League final, scoring an 88th minute equaliser for Chelsea against Bayern Munich to force the game into penalties, where The Blues prevailed 4-3.
+"First, it is a place I have been coming to since 2004, and second, the people here are really friendly and welcoming and have even become my brothers.
+Also for the quality of life, for the kids, for the security and the overall quality," said Drogba, 42, who was the Man of Match in the 2012 Champions League final, scoring an 88th-minute equaliser for Chelsea against Bayern Munich to force the game into penalties, where The Blues prevailed 4-3.

 "The development here has also been amazing and I want to congratulate Dubai’s leadership for all their efforts to make sure people live here happy and in a safe place.